-Percentage of Children and Young People Living in Overcrowded Accommodation
+Percentage Children & Young People Living in Overcrowded Accommodation as Homeless Data Source: NIHE

-The Story Behind the Trends - The percentage of young people living in overcrowded accommodation has been quite static over the years with Belfast above the NI average and Castlereagh below.
+The Story Behind the Trends - The percentage of young people living in overcrowded accommodation has been decreasing across the Northern Area in 2013/14.
+All areas are below the NI average except Moyle.